Bridging the Ex-Vivo to In-Vivo Gap: Synthetic Priors for Monocular Depth Estimation in Specular Surgical Environments: Conclusion

 \section{Conclusion}

-In this work, we presented a robust framework for endoscopic monocular depth estimation that addresses the critical challenge of \textbf{adverse illumination conditions} in robotic surgery.
-By identifying the limitations of real-world self-supervision—specifically the "label noise" that obscures thin surgical tools—we proposed a paradigm shift toward leveraging \textbf{synthetic priors}.
-Through the efficient integration of the \textit{Depth Anything V2} backbone with Dynamic Vector LoRA, we successfully transferred precise geometric representations from synthetic environments to the surgical domain.
-Furthermore, our introduction of a \textbf{physically-stratified evaluation protocol} on the SCARED dataset provides a more rigorous benchmark for the field.
-Experimental results demonstrate that our approach achieves state-of-the-art accuracy and significantly outperforms baselines in challenging, specular-dominant scenes.
+In this work, we addressed the critical ex-vivo to in-vivo gap in endoscopic monocular depth estimation, where models trained on real-world pseudo-labels fail in specular, fluid-filled clinical environments due to severe label noise.
+To overcome this limitation, we proposed a paradigm shift toward leveraging the high-fidelity synthetic priors of the \textit{Depth Anything V2} architecture.
+By efficiently integrating these priors using Dynamic Vector LoRA, we successfully transferred precise, noise-free geometric representations to the surgical domain with a minimal parameter budget.

+Furthermore, to rigorously quantify model robustness, we introduced two distinct evaluation frameworks.
+First, we proposed a physically-stratified evaluation protocol on the public SCARED dataset, demonstrating that our approach significantly outperforms established baselines in high-specularity regimes.
+Second, and most crucially, we introduced ROCAL-T 90, the first clinical validation benchmark providing continuous in-vivo endoscopic sequences aligned with preoperative CT for sub-millimeter ground-truth trajectories.
+While our synthetic-prior framework establishes a new state-of-the-art and reduces trajectory drift in these true operative settings, the residual absolute errors actively expose the extreme difficulty of unconstrained clinical SLAM.
+Ultimately, by releasing ROCAL-T 90, we not only validate our approach but also provide the robotics community with a necessary and highly challenging benchmark to drive the next generation of clinically viable surgical perception systems.